 This, then, is the kind of paganism I practice – a naturalistic, animistic, pantheistic, profoundly polymorphous polytheism.

-1. Thanks to my beloved fiancée Talia for tipping me off to this Foucault quote.
+1. Thanks to Talia of Word-For-Sense and Other Stories for tipping me off to this Foucault quote.

 2. From what little I know of old-school initiatory Wicca, it seems that they originally held that their God and Goddess were a specific pair of deities whose names were taboo outside of ritual, and who were not necessarily the only deities in the cosmos, but this nuance mostly got lost when the religion got open-sourced.